Lucaweihs/SEMID/README.md

 > # Plot the latent digraph
 > plot(g)
 ```
-The algorithm in TO BE WRITTEN checks generic identifiability via the latent-factor half-trek criterion.
-It is applicable to all graphs where the latent nodes are source nodes.
-The algorithm is implemented in `lfhtcID`.
+The LF-HTC is applicable to all graphs where the latent nodes are source nodes.
+An algorithm that checks LF-HTC-identifiability is implemented in `lfhtcID`.
 ```
 > lfhtcID(g)
 Call: lfhtcID(graph = g)